whosonfirst/whosonfirst-cookbook/issue_workflows/sf_neighbourhood_updates_pt_2.md

 Since our source data only included neighbourhood shapes, we'll have to create our own macrohood shapes.
 We created new shapes by combining geometries from the SF OpenData neighbourhoods.
 To combine geometries, the Dissolve tool in QGIS was used.
 For example, the shape for the Sunset District macrohood record was created by selecting neighbourhood records that fall completely within the area we're designating as the Sunset District macrohood: Outer Sunset, Parkside, Golden Gate Heights, and Inner Sunset.
 With those features selected, the Dissolve tool was used to export the merged geometry of these four neighbourhood geometries by clicking the "Vector" dropdown menu and selecting `Geoprocessing Tools` > `Dissolve`.

 These four records (below) were imported as new macrohoods.
 The `wof:id` of these macrohood records will become the `wof:parent_id` of any neighbourhood within the given macrohood shape.
 Again, these `wof:id` values will be minted from Brooklyn Integers (just as we've done in previous steps) and the macrohood attributes will need to be updated accordingly.
+Since a change to the `wof:placetype` value qualifies as a "[Significant Event](https://github.com/whosonfirst/whosonfirst-cookbook/blob/master/definition/significant_event.md)," new macrohood records' `wof:id` will become the `wof:superseded_by` value in the the original neighbourhood record and the original neighbourhood records' `wof:id`  will become the `wof:supersedes` value in these new macrohood records.

 <img width="600" alt="SF OpenData neighbourhood data and new macrohoods projected in QGIS" src="https://mapzen-assets.s3.amazonaws.com/images/sf-neighbourhood-updates/macro_wlabel.png">